loranger32/yocm/README.md

 Your Own Company Monitor (Belgium)

-- Monitor what happens to your companies of interest and / or located in a specific geographical area, with your own local and private client.

-- Download and parse the daily publications of companies acts from the [_Moniteur Belge_](https://justice.belgium.be/fr/moniteur_belge), and register your companies of interest and/or specific zip codes.
+- Monitor what happens to your companies of interest and / or located in a specific geographical area, with your own local and private client : Download and parse the daily publications of companies acts from the [_Moniteur Belge_](https://justice.belgium.be/fr/moniteur_belge), and register your companies of interest and/or specific zip codes.

 - Access the results with a GUI (with your browser from a local server).

 ## 1. Introduction

-Every Belgian company or association must publish certain important acts, such as :
+Every Belgian company or association must publish some important acts, such as :

 - incorporation
 - appointment / resignation of members of the board